Hilo-Hilo/DeepSeek-OCR-Web/README.md

 ### Method 1: Docker (Recommended)

-Docker provides the easiest setup with all dependencies pre-configured.
+Docker provides the easiest setup with all dependencies pre-configured, specifically tailored for Nvidia DGX Spark with PyTorch Nightly.

 **Prerequisites:**
 - Docker 20.10+